SS Panzer Division order of battle

-The SS Panzer Division (SS-Panzerdivision, short: SS-PzDiv) was an SS formation during World War II.
-The table below shows the order of battle to which an SS Panzer division aspired.
+An SS Panzer Division (SS-Panzerdivision, short: SS-PzDiv) was a Waffen-SS formation during World War II.
+The table below shows the order of battle to which an SS panzer division aspired.

-The 12th SS Panzer Division "Hitlerjugend" was organized according to the above table, and served as a standard for all other SS panzer divisions during World War II.
+The 12th SS Panzer Division Hitlerjugend was organized according to the above table, and served as a standard for all other SS panzer divisions during World War II.
 The average complement was approximately 19,000.
 However, only two out of seven SS panzer divisions contained that strength.
 In the second half of the war in Europe, in particular close to the end of war, some divisions achieved only the complement of regiment sized units.